markjaspercmanzano/RainfallAPI/readme.md

 #### Parameters

 - `stationId` (required): The ID of the target station.
 - `count` (optional): The number of response readings.
 Default value is 10 if none provided.
+Valid range of values is from 1 to 100.

 #### Responses
 - **200 OK:** Successful response with a collection of rainfall readings.